astral-sh/ruff/crates/red_knot_python_semantic/resources/mdtest/stubs/ellipsis.md

 ## Ellipsis Usage In Non Stub File

-Ellipsis can only be used in assignment if it's actually assignable to the type it's being assigned to.
+In a non-stub file, there's no special treatment of ellipsis literals.
+An ellipsis literal can only be assigned if `EllipsisType` is actually assignable to the annotated type.

 ```py
 # error: [invalid-parameter-default] "Default value of type `EllipsisType | ellipsis` is not assignable to annotated parameter type `int`"